 Other areas of policy and legislation are likely to impact costs.
-Scotland's climate change legislation has set a target date for net zero emissions of all greenhouse gases by 2045, with interim targets in place for 2030.
-While there is significant investment in initiatives that support carbon reduction, for example energy efficiency measures in buildings, costs such as the purchase of electric vehicles directly impact budgets.
-Low carbon and carbon neutral procurement options are rarely the cheapest.
+Scotland's climate change legislation has set a target for net zero emissions of all greenhouse gases by

+2045.
+Interim targets are in place for 2030, and many councils already have net zero at the heart of their strategies to create greener local communities.
+However, while there is government funding available for initiatives such as energy efficiency measures in buildings, other costs directly impact over-stretched budgets.
+Low carbon and carbon neutral procurement options can save money as well as the planet over time, but they often require significant initial investment.